pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ### Notes/Constraints/Caveats

-For this proposal to work, kube-scheduler must have permission to read, list and watch arbitrary resources.
+For this proposal to work, kube-scheduler must have permission to read, list and watch the custom claim parameter resources.
 This is necessary because it is not known in advance which CRDs will be used by DRA drivers.
 When deploying a driver, suitable role bindings for [`system:kube-scheduler`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#core-component-roles)